 How to Overclock AMD Processors?

 Overclocking on AMD processors is as efficient as on Intel processors.
 Once you successfully overclock your AMD CPU, you’ll get access to out-of-the-box speeds brilliant power.

 Most of the latest AMD iterations, including Ryzen 5 3600X and Ryzen 7 3700X, don’t contain that much-overclocking potential.
 There are chances that you’ll get a little benefit out of them.

 But wait!
 AMD Precision Boost technology comes right into play during overclocking to provide you with every MHz out of your CPU.
-Let’s get right into the tweaking process!
+Here are the steps to overclocking CPU:

 Step 1 –Resetting the BIOS of the motherboard

 You might be longing to start pushing the clock speeds hastily to get things done quickly.
 Be patient!
 Let’s just start by getting the CPU’s baseline at previous settings.
 Restart the system and open up the BIOS panel by pressing the ‘F2’ or ‘Delete’ key.

 Here, you have to spend a little time to know the settings layout by exploring it deeply.
 Start by opening the ‘Load Optimized Defaults’ option that you’ll see beside the ‘Save’ or ‘Exit’ button.

 This option will reset the motherboard from its previous settings, and you’ll get a clean slate to work on.
 How can you forget to turn the extra things off?